backstage/backstage/docs/cli/commands.md

 ## backend:build

+Scope: `backend`, `backend-plugin` (To be replaced by `backend:bundle` for `backend`)

-This builds a backend package for publish and use in production.
+This builds a backend package for publishing and use in production.
 The build output is written to `dist/`.
-Be sure to list any additional file that the package depends on at runtime in the `"files"` field inside `package.json`, a common example being the `migrations/` directory.
+Be sure to list any additional file that the package depends on at runtime in the `"files"` field inside `package.json`, a common example being the `migrations` directory.

 ```text
 Usage: backstage-cli backend:build [options]